magicoli/band-tools/README.md

 ## Changelog

 ### 0.7.13
+* fix permalinks and css refresh on activation, update and deactivation
+* fix show subtitle only under main page title
 * added styling to infobox prefixes and suffixes
-* fix show subtitle only under main page title
-* also rewrite rules on deactivate

 ### 0.7.12
 * fix numbered list stype

-### 0.7.11

 ### 0.7.10
 * added prefix and suffix for bndtls_get_meta and bndtls_get_relations